-Georgia law provides University and campus police arrest powers for offenses committed on university Systems Property and includes jurisdiction over offenses committed on any public or private property within 500 yards of any property under the jurisdiction of the Board of Regents of the University System of Georgia.
-The law enforcement efforts of the Savannah State University Police will be generally be confined to properties of SSU, additionally all officers have been deputized by the Sheriff of Chatham County, John Wilcher.
+Georgia law provides university and campus police arrest powers for offenses committed on University System of Georgia properties and includes jurisdiction over offenses committed on any public or private property within 500 yards of any property under the jurisdiction of the Board of Regents of the University System of Georgia.
+The law enforcement efforts of the Savannah State University Police will generally be confined to properties of SSU.
+All officers have been deputized by Chatham County Sheriff John Wilcher.
 Jurisdictional authority for property within 500 yards of any property under the jurisdiction of the Board of Regents of the University System will be utilized only at the request of other agencies having original jurisdiction, or in a situation jeopardizing the life and property safety, or in other emergency situations.

 The officers of The SSU Public Safety Department come to the department with varied backgrounds, not only in law enforcement but military experience as well.
 The majority of the departmental personnel are college graduates holding academic degrees in areas of Business Management, Healthcare Management, Education, Biology, Mass Communications, and even Sociology to name a few.
 Several officers and staff are currently enrolled in higher learning programs in the education system of Georgia.